singhrahulnet/Node.MongoDB.API/README.md

 >   Download and install Node.Js and Visual Studio Code

->   clone /download the repository.
+>   Clone /download the repository.

->   open LMS.API folder in Visual Studio Code
+>   Open LMS.API folder in Visual Studio Code

 ### Running the API